 If we want more amenities closer to us, everything needs to take less space on average.
 If we want more space, everything needs to be farther away from us on average, reducing our access to those people and services.

 Imagine a neighborhood where everyone lives in a 8-story Parisian apartment building.
-Now, let's move them all to a neighborhood with 1-story single-family homes with double the footprint.
-By an extremely conservative first approximation, everything is suddenly 16x more spread out.
-Your friend who lived 15 minutes away on foot now lives 35 minutes away. radius = sqrt(area/π) = sqrt(16/π) = 2.26
+Now, let's move them all to a neighborhood with 1-story single-family homes with 2x the footprint.
+By an extremely conservative first approximation, everything takes 16x more space, which means points with a similar number of people between them are 4x farther apart.
+Your friend who lived 15 minutes away now lives 60 minutes away.

 Your neighbors' housing decisions shape the options available to you.